buahaha/django-eveuniverse/README.md

 ![models](https://i.imgur.com/FYYihzt.png)

-Here is a list of the main models, each representing and Eve object:
+Here is a list of the main models, each representing and Eve entity (entity models):

 - EveAncestry
 - EveAsteroidBelt